python-discord/summer-code-jam-2020/melodic-manatees/README.md

 4. **IMPORTANT**: To ensure that MultiTabs works, you will have to disable whichever flavor of pop-up blocker you are using.
 Allow popups from the website and unlock true early morning power.

+5. **IMPORTANT**: Links added to MultiTab fields have to be the complete URL.
+Example: correct - `https://www.google.com/` incorrect - `google`

 ## Sample files
 We've provided a folder `sample_files` that contains backgrounds that can be used to test the working of the website.
 We encourage you to add and use those files.